A Journey Through Utah’s Contemporary Artscapes

 Insider Tip: 25th Street & Nine Rails Cultural District

-Take a walk along the 25th Street corridor to experience the ambitious plans for the Nine Rails Cultural District, including shops and events at the Monarch, outdoor sculptures and murals and the Dumke Arts Plaza, which is set to open in November 2021.
+Take a walk along the 25th Street corridor to experience the Nine Rails Cultural District, including shops and events at the Monarch, outdoor sculptures and murals and the Dumke Arts Plaza.
 Heading west, you’ll encounter restaurants, breweries and shops before you reach Ogden Union Station, which houses four museums showcasing the region’s train, gun manufacturing and western history.